 - Comprehensive benchmark.
-OpenGSL enables a fair comparison among thirteen state-of-theart GSL methods by unifying the experimental settings across ten popular datasets of diverse characteristics.
-Surprisingly, the empirical results reveal that GSL methods do not consistently outperform the vanilla GNNs on all datasets. - Multi-dimensional analysis.
-We conduct a systematic analysis of GSL methods from various dimensions, encompassing the homophily of the learned structure, the generalizability of the learned structure across GNN models, and the time and memory efficiency of the existing methods.
-Our key findings: i) Contrary to the common belief in the homophily assumption, increasing the homophily of the structure does not necessarily translate into improved performance. ii) The learned structures by GSL methods exhibit strong generalizability. iii) Most GSL methods are timeand memory-inefficient, some of which require orders of magnitudes more resources than vanilla GNNs, highlighting the pressing need for more efficient GSL approaches. - Open-sourced benchmark library and future directions: We have made our benchmark library publicly available on GitHub, aiming to facilitate future research endeavors.
+OpenGSL enables a fair comparison among twelve state-of-the-art GSL methods by unifying the experimental settings across ten popular datasets of diverse types and scales.
+Surprisingly, the empirical results reveal that GSL methods do not consistently outperform the vanilla GNNs. - Multi-dimensional analysis.
+We conduct a systematic analysis of GSL methods from various dimensions, encompassing the homophily of the learned structure, the generalizability of the learned structure across GNN backbones, and the time and memory efficiency of the existing methods.
+Our key findings: i) Contrary to the common belief in the homophily assumption, increasing the homophily of the structure does not necessarily translate into improved performance. ii) The learned structures by GSL methods exhibit strong generalizability. iii) Most GSL methods are time- and memory-inefficient, some of which require orders of magnitudes more resources than vanilla GNNs, highlighting the pressing need for more efficient GSL approaches. - Open-sourced benchmark library and future directions: We have made our benchmark library publicly available on GitHub, aiming to facilitate future research endeavors.
 We have also outlined potential future directions based on our benchmark findings to inspire further investigations.

-To summarize, in this paper, we aim to create a comprehensive benchmark that facilitates the fair evaluation of graph structure learning algorithms, encourages new research, and ultimately advances the progress of the field as a whole.
+To summarize, in this paper, we aim to create a comprehensive benchmark that facilitates the regular evaluation of graph structure learning algorithms, encourages new research, and ultimately advances the efficacy of the field as a whole.